 Faster loading times also mean search engines can crawl your website more quickly.
 This isn’t so important for smaller sites, but if you have a site with a lot of content on it, search engines won’t discover and index all of your content if it loads too slowly.
 And if it’s not indexed, your content won’t show up in search results.

-Given that the majority of web browsing is now done on mobile devices, off-page SEO also includes ensuring websites are mobile friendly.
+Given the majority of web browsing is now done on mobile devices, off-page SEO also includes ensuring websites are mobile-friendly.
 This is important because visitors viewing your site on a mobile device will go back to the search results if they can’t use your site easily.
 That will send a negative ranking signal about your content to the search engine.